My attitude towards books has oscillated over time. When younger, I'd lick my lips and devour reams and reams of fiction.

 - Good Economics for Hard Times

 - Down And Out in Paris and London If the role of fiction is to engage you and help you see through the eyes of the author, then this book does that perfectly.
-I don't know what it's like to live in Paris, or what it's like to be marginalized and poor in a rich country, but this book game me a glimpse at both.
-Though I disagreed with much of Orwell's philosophical conclusion, I can't deny that this was as refreshing as it was thought-provoking.
+I don't know what it's like to live in Paris, or what it's like to be homeless in a rich country, but this book game me a glimpse at both.
+As refreshing as it was thought-provoking.